- The Speech Center

 In 2017, an international team of archaeologists, historians, anthropologists, biologists, chemists, and geologists began the work during a full scale excavation scheduled for mid-June through July uncovering remains from the Middle Bronze Age (19th-16th century BC) through the Mamluk sultanate of the 15th century.
 This major research project is a demonstration of the way in which interdisciplinary thinking can help us to answer questions about the ancient world, including the world of the Bible.

-Wheaton in Washington D.C. is a summer program sponsored by the Department of Politics and International Relations.
+Wheaton in Washington, sponsored by the Department of Politics and International Relations.
 The program offers a combination of on-campus study at Wheaton and living in the nation's capital.
 The Washington experience includes briefings with leaders on Capitol Hill, with interest groups, members of the D.C. press corps, and government agencies.
 There is a close integration of classroom and field experience.

 Cooperative programs are available through 12 semester/summer programs sponsored by the Council for Christian Colleges & Universities (CCCU).
 (See https://www.bestsemester.com for detailed information and application.)
-Other cooperative programs are also available at American University, Au Sable Institute of Environmental Studies, the Creation Care Study Program, International Sustainable Development Studies Institute, Jerusalem University College, Illinois Institute of Technology, and Daystar University College (currently on hold).
-The Director of Study Abroad Programs in the Center for Global and Experiential Learning has information about each of the following programs, unless otherwise noted.
+Other cooperative programs are also available at American University, Au Sable Institute of Environmental Studies, the Creation Care Study Program, International Sustainable Development Studies Institute, and Jerusalem University College.
+The Director of Study Abroad Programs in Global Programs and Studies has information about each of the following programs, unless otherwise noted.

 The American Studies Program is sponsored by the Council for Christian Colleges & Universities in the nation's capital.
 While enrolled in public policy or strategic communication seminars, you will engage in what it means to be in community and to be a leader.
 These questions have shaped our political system for over two centuries.
 You’ll continue this conversation as you interact in a dozen on-site visits with expert scholars and policy makers.
 Significant internships, professional mentorship and service opportunities prepare you for an extraordinary and unique D.C. experience.